ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the developer go broke?
-Because he lost his domain in a cyber attack!
+1. Why did the software developer go broke?
+Because he lost all his cache!

-2. Why did the programmer quit his job?
-Because he didn't get arrays!

-3. How does a computer get drunk?
-It takes screenshots!

-4. Why do programmers prefer dark mode?
+2. Why do programmers prefer dark mode?
 Because light attracts bugs!
+3. Why was the computer cold?
+It left its Windows open!
+4. Why did the hacker break up with their partner?
+They didn't want to share their private key!

 [
-Wed Nov 15 01:10:26 UTC 2023
+Thu Nov 16 01:11:37 UTC 2023
  ]